Dawn of DC: Publication history

-The tone for many of the books in the Dawn of DC was inspired by Mark Waid and Dan Mora's Batman/Superman: World's Finest, along with Tom Taylor's Nightwing series.
+The tone for many of the books in Dawn of DC was inspired by Mark Waid and Dan Mora's Batman/Superman: World's Finest, along with Tom Taylor's Nightwing series.
 Along with the tone, the series are more interconnected and intertwined with one another, helping to enhance the shared universe.
 What happens in one series is directly going to affect another.
 Tom King commented that "Superman is going to have an impact on Wonder Woman, and what happens in Batman is going to impact Superman.
 The world is cohesive, not separated".

-In May 2023, the ongoing series Batman celebrated its 900th issue along with being the first issue of Batman to be officially branded in the Dawn of DC, even though the previous arcs were set after the events of Dark Crisis.
+In May 2023, the ongoing series Batman celebrated its 900th issue along with being the first issue of Batman to be officially branded in Dawn of DC, even though the previous arcs were set after the events of Dark Crisis.
 The next issue went back to its previous numbering with #136 but was the first DC title to include legacy numbering with #901.
-In June 2023, both Wonder Woman and The Flash celebrated their 800th issues along with marking their first series in the Dawn of DC.
+In June 2023, both Wonder Woman and The Flash celebrated their 800th issues along with marking their first series in Dawn of DC.
 Following issue #800 both series were relaunched in September, starting from issue #1 with new creative teams.

 In July and August 2023, the Knight Terrors event, headed by Joshua Williamson with multiple tie-in mini-series by various creative teams, took over the publishing line.

 After the end of Knight Terrors, DC Comics published a Batman and Catwoman crossover titled Batman/Catwoman: The Gotham War, headlined by Chip Zdarsky and Tini Howard.
 This crossover takes place within the main Batman and Catwoman series, with their respective artists drawing these issues.
 Additionally, a Red Hood-centric two-issue tie-in miniseries, Batman/Catwoman: The Gotham War: Red Hood, was written by Matthew Rosenberg and drawn by Nikola Čižmešija.
 This crossover took place from August 2023 to October of the same year.